PFAS Information

 Are PFAS Chemicals Regulated?

-What are the Health Advisory Levels for PFAS?
+What are the Maximum Contaminant Levels (MCLs) for PFAS?

 What Does This Mean for Communities?